 The development of the dissemination activities must follow the status of the project and its progress.
 In order to have an effective dissemination, all the activities should follow a number of principles such as:

-To duly protect confidential results
+To duly protect confidential results.

-To coordinate actions between partners in order to avoid duplication or overlapping of dissemination activities
+To coordinate actions between partners in order to avoid duplication or overlapping of dissemination activities.

-The project visual identity should be included where appropriate
+The project visual identity should be included where appropriate.

-The information should be available, accessible, adaptable and diversified
+The information should be available, accessible, adaptable and diversified.

-The information should be relevant and compatible to the different user groups so as to reach its maximum understanding and impact
+The information should be relevant and compatible to the different user groups so as to reach its maximum understanding and impact.

-The interaction with the end user must be stressed in order to create links between the project goals and the actual achievement
+The interaction with the end user must be stressed in order to create links between the project goals and the actual achievement.

 Communication and Dissemination Key Audiences